 By Annie Grandell

-You’ll hear it said all the time: “Discipleship is not program, it’s an apprenticeship in the Christian life.”
+You’ll hear it said all the time: “Discipleship is not a program; it’s an apprenticeship in the Christian life.”
 So how do you apprentice the teenagers in your group?
-The thought can be daunting, and it is a weighty task, but there are simple things you can do right away that can have a lasting impact.
-The idea of apprenticeship is just as much about demonstrating a lived faith as teaching the content of the faith.
+The thought can be daunting and a weighty task, but there are simple things you can do right away that can have a lasting impact.
+The idea of apprenticeship is demonstrating a lived faith and teaching the content of the faith.

-Here are four things you can start doing right away do to give witness to your group.
+Here are four things you can start doing right away to give witness to your group.

 Then when you are with your group, use your Bible.
 When there is a scripture reference in a Leader Guide, mark it in your Bible and read it from there instead of off the page.